christophM/interpretable-ml-book/README.md

 - Fixed error in logistic regression chapter: Logistic regression was predicting class "Healthy", but interpretation in the text was for class "Cancer".
 Now regression weights have the correct sign.
 - Renamed Feature Importance chapter to "Permutation Feature Importance"
 - Errata:
 	- Chapter 4.3 GLM, GAM and more: Logistic regression uses logit, not logistic function as link function.
 	- Chapter Linear models: Formula for adjusted R-squared was corrected (twice)
         - Chapter Decision Rules: Newly introduced mix up between Healthy and Cancer in OneR chapter was fixed.
         - Chapter RuleFit: The importance of the linear term in the total importance formulate was indexed with an $l$ instead of $j$.
+- Updated images

 ### v1.1 (2019-03-23) [Print version, ebook version]
 - Fixes wrong index in Cooks Distance summation (i -> j)